 After a couple of ideation cycles, we tend to run our designs by the developers to gauge their level of comfort and make sure the concepts are technically feasible.
 Depending on the team dynamic and process, we may cycle the designs by them before showing something to the client.
 The benefits of this are:

-- Minimizes the gap between the design and what is actually built
+- Minimizing the gap between the design and what is actually built

-- Developers feel empowered by having a voice
+- Developers feeling empowered by having a voice

 - Developers are not taken by surprise when they have to start implementing the designs

-- Designers and developers can work together to find the sweet spot
+- Designers and developers working together to find the sweet spot

 Documentation & resources